-FIELD TRIPS
+Field Trips

 Field trips are designed to correlate with teaching units and to achieve curricular goals.
 These educational outings are at the teacher’s discretion with the principal’s permission.
 They are privileges to students, not a right.
-Field trips are a regular part of the curriculum and, therefore are not a matter of student choice.
+Field trips are a regular part of the curriculum and, therefore, are not a matter of student choice.